Skip to navigation Skip to content

 Family assistance payments (for example, FTB) can only be deposited into an Australian bank account every 2 weeks no matter which payment method the customer chooses.

-If a former family assistance customer is entitled to arrears, (for example, when reconciliation occurs), but has moved overseas and closed their Australian bank account, International Services (CIS) staff can issue a one-off cheque payment to an overseas address by one-off payment.
+If a former family assistance customer is entitled to arrears, (for example, when reconciliation occurs), but has moved overseas and closed their Australian bank account, International Services (CIS) staff can issue a payment to the overseas payment destination by one-off payment.

 A one-off payment can also be used to issue payments to overseas estates and for certain other payments where no alternative option is available.
 See Delivery of payments to Centrelink customers while outside Australia.